AphexConsulting/web-client-profile/README.md

 error conditions.

-If you want to make an environment specific ready-handler that makes sure that your code will be run only after a specific asynchronous thing has happened, you should give it a priority of `-Infinity` and make it asynchronous.
+If you want to make an environment specific ready-handler that makes sure that your code will be run only after a specific asynchronous thing has happened, you should give it a priority of `Infinity` and make it asynchronous.
 This way all the code on your web page will start running only after your handler has called it's `next` argument.

 Here's an example with three handlers that will be called in order, one of which is an asynchronous handler: